Matt Duffy Player Props: Royals vs. Angels

 Matt Duffy At The Plate

-- In seven of 11 games this season (63.6%), Duffy has reached safely via hit, and that includes multiple hits twice.
+- In 66.7% of his games this season (eight of 12), Duffy has picked up at least one hit, and in three of those games (25.0%) he recorded multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.